NexusGKSoftwares/jumia-clone/README.md

 # Jumia Clone 🛍️

 Welcome to the Jumia Clone project!
 This is a web application that mimics the online shopping experience provided by Jumia, a popular e-commerce platform in Africa.
+# Jumia Clone 🛍️

+Welcome to the Jumia Clone project!
+This is a web application that mimics the online shopping experience provided by Jumia, a popular e-commerce platform in Africa.

 ## Table of Contents 📚
 - [Features](#features)